Orange-OpenSource/hurl/README.md

 Authorization: Basic Ym9iOnNlY3JldA==
 ```

-Basic authentification allows per request authentification.
+Basic authentication allows per request authentication.
-If you want to add basic authentification to all the request of a Hurl file
+If you want to add basic authentication to all the request of a Hurl file
 you could use [`-u/--user` option].

 ## Sending Data